The Stars of Ben-Zion

 Stars are very often seen in Ben-Zion’s works depicting prophets.
 In two etchings from the series Life of a Prophet, stars suggest divine presence and encouragement.
 In many other works, like The Prophet in the Dark (Watchman, what of the night?), the stars the fall at prophets’ feet and drift down toward them from above highlight the relationship between the prophet and the Divine.

-There are more than 140 works by Ben-Zion in HMML’s Art & Photographs collection, all viewable online in Museum.
+There are more than 140 works by Ben-Zion in the Art & Photographs collection at HMML, all viewable online in Museum.
 The collection includes several portfolios and series, along with many stand-alone pieces, mostly etchings, and a few drawings.